Charles E. de M. Sajous

 Charles Eucharist de Medicis Sajous (December 13, 1852 – April 27, 1929) was an American endocrinologist, laryngologist, and writer based in Philadelphia.
-He was a prolific writer and editor of medical textbooks and encyclopedias, and was the first president of the Endocrine Society.
-He held professorships at the University of Pennsylvania, Temple University, and the Medico-Chirurgical College of Philadelphia.
+He held professorships at the Medico-Chirurgical College of Philadelphia, Temple University, the University of Pennsylvania, and the Wagner Free Institute of Science.
+He was a prolific writer and editor of medical textbooks and encyclopedias, and was the first president of the organization now known as the Endocrine Society.

-Early life
+Early life and education

 Sajous was born on December 13, 1852, on board an American ship that was en route to France.
-His father, Count Charles Ronstan de Medicis-Jodoigne House of Medici, the head of French-Flemish branch of the Italian House of Medici, died when Charles Eucharist was 2 years old; his mother remarried to James Sajous, and the boy took his stepfather's name.
+His father, Count Charles Ronstan de Medicis-Jodoigne House of Medici, the head of French-Flemish branch of the Italian House of Medici, died when Charles Eucharist was 2 years old; his mother, Marie Pierette Cort, remarried to James Sajous, and the boy took his stepfather's name.
 Charles Sajous grew up in France and Mexico before his family settled in the United States in 1861.
 He studied medicine at the University of California and Jefferson Medical College, graduating from the latter in 1878.